 - Analysts reviewed the findings from nine international studies.
 Drinking reduced the risk of non-Hodgkin’s lymphoma (NHL) by 27%.161

 - Doctors made a study of 473,984 persons.
 Drinkers had a much lower risk of NHL than abstainers.
-Those who drank over 28 drinks per week had risk about 25% lower.162
+Those who drank over 28 drinks per week had risk about 25% lower.
+That’s much over the US limit for drinking.162

-- Investigators studied a cohort of 35,156 women aged 55-69 for over nine years.
+- Researchers studied a cohort of 35,156 women aged 55-69 for over nine years.
 Drinkers had a much lower risk of NHL compared with abstainer.163

 - Doctors did a case-control study of US adult.
 Drinkers had a much lower risk of NHL than did nondrinkers.164